-- 8-2.1 Employees with less than two years of continuous employment shall earn twelve (12) working days vacation annually with full pay at a proportionate rate per pay period, and shall be limited to a maximum accrual of twenty (20) working days. - 8-2.2 Employees with more than two years and less than four years of continuous employment shall earn eighteen (18) working days vacation annually with full pay at a proportionate rate per pay period; and shall be limited to a maximum accrual of thirty (30) working days. - 8-2.3 Employees with four or more years of continuous employment shall earn twenty-four (24) working days vacation annually with full pay at a proportionate rate per pay period; and shall be limited to a maximum accrual of fifty (50) working days. - No employee shall accumulate more than the maximum accrual as stated above.
+- 8-2.4 Employees with more than 15 years and less than 20 years of continuous employment shall earn twenty-one (21) working days of vacation annually with full pay at a proportionate rate per pay period; and shall be limited to a maximum accrual of forty-two (42) working days. - 8-2.5 Employees with more than 20 years and less than 25 years of continuous service shall earn twenty-two (22) working days of vacation annually with full pay at a proportionate rate per pay period; and shall be limited to a maximum accrual of forty-four (44) working days. - 8-2.6 Employees with more than 25 years of continuous employment shall earn twenty-five (25) working days of vacation annually with full pay at a proportionate rate per pay period; and shall be limited to a maximum accrual of fifty (50) working days. - No employee shall accumulate more than the maximum accrual as stated above.
 Hours gained above the maximum will not be credited to the employee's vacation balance, but will be forfeited.
 This Section shall apply to all current and future employees effective on December 1, 2003.
-For all current employees, any unused vacation time accrued prior to December 1, 2003 shall be frozen for future use or to be paid upon termination of employment with Champaign County, and shall not be counted toward the maximum accrual rates as stated above. - 8-2.7 Vacation leave with full pay shall be taken on a scheduled basis and, subject to exigent circumstances, may be taken at any time with the approval of the

-- Department Head, except that no vacation shall be taken prior to the successful completion of six (6) months continuous employment with the County. - 8-2.8 The Executive Director's benefit time is specified in the Employment Agreement with the Boards.
+For all current employees, any unused vacation time accrued prior to December 1, 2003 shall be frozen for future use or to be paid upon termination of employment with Champaign County, and shall not be counted toward the maximum accrual rates as stated above. - 8-2.7 Vacation leave with full pay shall be taken on a scheduled basis and, subject to exigent circumstances, may be taken at any time with the approval of the Department Head, except that no vacation shall be taken prior to the successful completion of six (6) months continuous employment with the County. - 8-2.8 Part-time employees shall earn vacation leave in proportion to the number of hours worked, i.e., employees working twenty (20) hours a week, based on a forty-hour-aweek schedule, will be entitled to fifty percent (50%) of the vacation benefits.